SimmonsBI/bmotif/README.md

 `bmotif` is software for motif analyses of bipartite networks.
-It can count occurrences of motifs in bipartite networks, as well as the number of times each node or link appears in each unique node or link position within motifs. `bmotif` supports weighted as well as unweighted
+It can count occurrences of motifs in bipartite networks, as well as the number of times each node or link appears in each unique node or link position within motifs (a node or link’s structural role). `bmotif` supports weighted as well as unweighted networks: the mean weight of motifs can be calculated, as well as the standard deviation of motifs mean weights;
-networks: the mean weight of motifs can be calculated, as well as the standard deviation of motifs mean weights.
+weighted versions of link position counts are also supported.
 As well as R, core functionality is also available in [MATLAB](https://github.com/SimmonsBI/bmotif-matlab) and [Python](https://github.com/SimmonsBI/bmotif-python). `bmotif` was originally developed to analyse bipartite species interaction networks